Home

 State Police public contact line is 215-249-9191.

 The Dublin barracks directly line is 610-847-0911 for non-emergency situations.
+In an emergency, dial 9-1-1.

 You can also connect with the PA State Police via social media on Facebook.